Xela3026/workflows-docs/docs/workflows.md

 To just extract the email `"def456@example.com"` from the data, you can use `{{memory.record.2}}`.
 Alternately, by including `"headerIndex": 0` in the file stream JSON, you can use `{{memory.record.Email}}` to extract the desired data.

 :::info Important
-Since files are read line by line, `{{memory.record}}` will usually just return the last line in a file.
+Usually, a file is fully streamed first, and **then** actions are executed.
+Since each new line overwrites `{{memory.record}}`, accessing `{{memory.record}}` in the actions will usually only return the last line of hthe file.
 To access every line, extra looping logic is required.
 :::